franktudor/YQL_js_Stock_Ticker_Bar/README.md

 There are more stock details in the .json structure that can be used for other things like volume, daily highs and lows, opening price, etc.

 The CSS creates a light red/green block behind the data and colors the font black plus dar red/green on the percentage text.
-I have a working example on <a href="http://hijnks.com" target="_blank">hiJnks.com</a> if you want to see it in action.

 This code is free to use.
 Feel free to fork it and make something fun for yourself.